PJUllrich/lemon_ex/README.md

 - [ ] Add all schema objects
 - [ ] Add optional filters to requests
 - [ ] Add webhook controller
+- [ ] Allow drop-in of other HTTP libraries